-The purpose of associate degree programs in technical areas is to prepare graduates for immediate employment.
-To accomplish this, the following associate's degrees are offered.
+The purpose of associate's degree programs in technical areas is to prepare graduates for immediate employment.
+To accomplish this, the following associate's degrees are offered:

-Associate of Applied Business: this degree is awarded to students who successfully complete prescribed coursework in any of the following business technology programs: Accounting Technology, Banking and Finance Technology, Business Management Technology, Computer Technology, or Office Technology.
+Associate of Applied Business: This degree is awarded to students who successfully complete prescribed coursework in any of the following business technology programs: Accounting Technology, Banking and Finance Technology, Business Management Technology, Computer Technology or Office Technology.

-Associate of Applied Science: this degree is awarded to students who successfully complete prescribed coursework in any of the following environmental, health or engineering technologies: Automotive Engineering Technology, Early Childhood Education Technology, Electrical/ Electronic Engineering Technology, Environmental Safety Management Technology, Environmental Management Technology, Horticulture Technology, Human Services Technology, Legal Assisting Technology, Manufacturing Engineering Technology, Mechanical (Integrated Manufacturing) Engineering Technology, Nursing, Occupational Therapy Assisting Technology, Radiologic Technology, or Systems (Industrial) Engineering Technology.
+Associate of Applied Science: This degree is awarded to students who successfully complete prescribed coursework in any of the following environmental, health or engineering technologies: Automotive Engineering Technology, Early Childhood Education Technology, Electrical/Electronic Engineering Technology, Environmental Technology, Environmental Management Technology, Horticulture Technology, Human Services Technology, Laboratory Technology, Legal Assisting Technology, Manufacturing Engineering Technology, Mechanical (Integrated Manufacturing) Engineering Technology, Nursing, Occupational Therapy Assisting Technology, Plastics Technology, Physical Therapy Assisting Technology, Radiologic Technology, or Systems (Industrial) Engineering Technology.

-Associate of Technical Study Degree-Category A: this degree, requires a minimum of 65 hours selected in consultation with an academic adviser from existing courses at that campus.
+Associate of Technical Study Degree-Category A: This degree requires a minimum of 65 hours selected in consultation with an academic adviser from existing courses at that campus.
 The program permits students to develop a curriculum based on specific career objectives which are not served by existing degree programs.

-Associate of Technical Study Degree-Category B: this degree provides associate's degree-level completion based on a technical certificate or other formal technical training program acquired outside Kent State University.
-(See ATS - Industrial Trades Technology page 334.)
+Associate of Technical Study Degree-Category B: This degree provides associate's degree-level completion based on a technical certificate or other formal technical training program acquired outside Kent State University.
+(See ATS - Industrial Trades Technology, page 346.)